MathisonProjects/mp-bash-nav/README.md

 Debugging:

 Sometimes, the above command will end up outputting into your bootup the entire line.
-Simply go into your file and update the line to be inside of .bashrc to be:
+Simply go into your file and update the line to be inside of .bashrc or .bash_profile to be:

 ```sh
 source ~/.mp/mp.sh